 The Shepherd Poodle Cross is an intelligent, family-friendly dog with a lot of energy, but does that mean he is right for you?

-He will do best in homes with large, fenced in yards and an owner who has the ability to train and exercise him properly.
+He will do best in homes with large, fenced-in yards and an owner with the ability to train and exercise him properly.

-If you don’t mind a bit of gambling when it comes to shedding and grooming, and if you and your family are ready for an intelligent, active, and courageous crossbreed, then the Shepadoodle may be right for you!
+If you don’t mind a bit of gambling when it comes to shedding and grooming, and if you and your family are ready for an intelligent, active, and courageous crossbreed, then the German Shepherd Poodle mix may be right for you!

 However, a benefit of going through a breeder is that you’ll have the option to ask questions regarding any issues that may have cropped up with the parent breeds or previous litters.

 Also, keep in mind that reputable breeders will be able to provide health certificates that prove their German Shepherd Poodle puppies have been health screened and are healthy and adaptable.

 Shepadoodle Puppy Care

 Caring for a vulnerable puppy is a big responsibility.
 There are some great guides to help you with all aspects of puppy care and training.